jasonchuangkw/project_genshin/README.md

 Exhibit 4: Trend between No. of Characters and no. of Active Days<br>
 <img src="/graphics/exhibit_4.jpg" width=50% height=50%></img>

-Exhibit 5: Trend between Spiral Abyss and no. of Active Days<br>
+Exhibit 5: Trend between No. of Constellations among 5-Star Characters and no. of Active Days<br>
 <img src="/graphics/exhibit_5.jpg" width=50% height=50%></img>

-Exhibit 5: Trend between Spiral Abyss and no. of Active Days<br>
+Exhibit 6: Trend between Teapot Comfort Score and no. of Active Days<br>
 <img src="/graphics/exhibit_6.jpg" width=50% height=50%></img>

-Exhibit 5: Trend between Spiral Abyss and no. of Active Days<br>
+Exhibit 7: Trend between Spiral Abyss and no. of Active Days<br>
 <img src="/graphics/exhibit_7.jpg" width=50% height=50%></img>

 For the complete list of variables, please refer to the Appendix below.